 Many industry experts also say that this rise is a delayed response to a long period in which Germany has not built enough.
 After the mid-1990s there was a substantial drop in housing completions, which was partly caused by changes in the policy, such as a rise in VAT from 3% to 19% in 2007, and the abolition of owner purchase subsidies.

 The one is clear – the housing supply is not keeping up with the demand.
 Dwelling permits increased 3.8% y-o-y to 360,578 units in 2019 and by another 2.2% to 368,400 units in 2020, following y-o-y declines of 0.3% in 2018 and 7.3% in 2017, according to Destatis – insufficient to meet surging demand.
 According to HDB President Thomas Bauer, The country needs to build around 400,000 flats annually to prevent housing shortages in cities.

 There are many reasons why people living in Germany give preference to renting, rather than owning their own apartments.

 Of course, homeownership brings great benefits, such as a sense of stability, belonging to a community, and pride of ownership.
 It is common for Germans not to buy homes, but rent.
 Buying your own property requires a lot of capital.
 And Germans have a better idea of its use, as the majority are avid investors.
-They give preference to invest their savings in more liquid asset classes, thus profiting more.
+They give preference to investing their savings in more liquid asset classes, thus profiting more.
 It is also common for Germans not to buy homes but rent them.
 Maybe this is the reason why Germany is the country with the best financial education and a high number of private investors.

 Besides, the overall cost of homeownership tends to be higher than the overall cost of renting.
 That is true even if the monthly mortgage payment is similar to (or lower than) the monthly rent.